Babies can pick up on your stress

 Waters is working on a doctorate degree from the University of California, San Francisco, where Mendes is an associate professor of emotion.
 West is affiliated with New York University in New York City.
 The findings of their study have been published in Psychological Science, a journal published by the Association for Psychological Science.

-Once each child became comfortable, its mother left the room to undergo a stress test.
+Once each child became comfortable, her/his mother left the room to undergo a stress test.
 The women were divided into three groups and each was given the challenge of presenting a five-minute speech to two test evaluators.
 Each speech was followed by a five-minute question-and-answer session.
 Group differences were:

 - One group received negative body-language feedback from the evaluators (crossed arms, frowns, head-shaking, and such).